 DCRA’s Superintendent of Corporations heads Corporations Division that acts as of the Office of Corporate Registrar for the District of Columbia.
 To form a domestic filing entity appropriate form and fee must be paid and filed with DCRA’s Superintendent of Corporations.
-The definition of filing entity includes for-profit corporation including professional corporation and nonprofit corporation, limited liability company, limited and general cooperative association, limited partnership, limited liability partnership and business statutory trust.
+Corporations division forms all filing entities in the District of Columbia.

 To get more detailed information on any particular entity type, please visit the appropriate link below.

 Go to CorpOnline, create a profile, and access the online services main page.